Home | About me | Contact | What's new | Privacy | Search

 "IH"

 Another semantic idiosyncrasy is how TxDOT abbreviates "Interstate".
-In most other states, it's I‑35, I‑10, etc. Here, TxDOT's official term is "IH", as in IH-35 or IH-10, with "IH" being short for "Interstate Highway".
-Furthermore, depending which part of the state you're in, you may hear locals using that term as well.
+In most other states, it's I‑35, I‑10, etc. Here, TxDOT's official term is "IH", as in IH‑35 or IH‑10, with "IH" being short for "Interstate Highway", and you may hear locals using that term as well.
 (As you can tell by my pages, I prefer "I" myself.)
-I believe TxDOT uses "IH" because all of their other highway abbreviations are two letters as well, so using IH fit into that standard.
+TxDOT likely uses "IH" because all of their other highway abbreviations are two letters as well, so using IH fit into that standard.

 Interstate 69 and Interstate 2

-I‑69 will upgrade the existing US 59 corridor, one of several corridors being strained by burgeoning NAFTA traffic.
-South of Victoria, I‑69 forks into two routes: I‑69E along US 77 south to Brownsville and I‑69W, which continues south along US 59 to Laredo.
+I‑69 will be unique in that it is the only Interstate with three suffixed forks.
+South of Victoria, I‑69 forks into two routes: I‑69E along US 77 south to Brownsville, and I‑69W, which continues south along US 59 to Laredo.
 Near George West, another branch, numbered I‑69C, splits off of I‑69W and follows US 281 south to Pharr.
+These suffixed designations were actually written into the federal law authorizing the new routes.
+Ostensibly, this was done to not show any preference or supremacy for one of terminus cities over the others.

 More information on I‑69 in Texas is available at the Alliance for I‑69 Texas website.